Applied Indigenous Studies, Minor

 Student Learning Outcomes

-AIS Minors will be able to apply basic concepts and ideologies surrounding tribal sovereignty, self-determination, Indigenous knowledge and expressive culture to analyze both the unique and shared experience of Indigenous communities, as well as policy and other practical implications.
+- Apply basic concepts and ideologies surrounding tribal sovereignty, self-determination, Indigenous knowledge, and expressive culture to analyze both the unique and shared experience of Indigenous communities, as well as policy and other practical implications.

 Details Accordion Closed

 Take the following 18 units with a Grade of "C" or better: